All the flavors of traditional lasagna (including noodles!) plus a few special extras make up the flavor profile of this ultimate lasagna.

 - 3 cloves garlic, minced

-- 28 ounces canned diced tomatoes, drained
+- 28 ounces canned crushed or diced tomatoes, drained

-- 12 ounces tomato paste
+- 12 ounces canned tomato paste

-- 1 tablespoon dried basil
+red cooking wine or beef broth - 1 tablespoon dried basil

 - 1 teaspoon mineral salt

-- 1/2 teaspoon ground black pepper
+- ½ teaspoon ground black pepper

-- 1/2 teaspoon dried oregano
+- ½ teaspoon dried fennel seeds (optional)

 For Creamy Mixture